mibur1/comet/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1101%2F2024.01.21.576546-blue?logo=arxiv)](https://doi.org/10.1101/2024.01.21.576546) [![PyPI](https://img.shields.io/badge/PyPI-comet--toolbox-orange?logo=PyPI)](https://pypi.org/project/comet-toolbox/)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/2e766745c5c04d4786ea28f7135c193e)](https://app.codacy.com/gh/mibur1/dfc-multiverse/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade) [![Documentation Status](https://readthedocs.org/projects/comet-toolbox/badge/?version=latest)](https://comet-toolbox.readthedocs.io/en/latest/?badge=latest) [![Coverage Status](https://coveralls.io/repos/github/mibur1/dfc-multiverse/badge.svg?branch=main)](https://coveralls.io/github/mibur1/dfc-multiverse?branch=main)

-## Important notes
+## About the toolbox

+Please refer to the **[documentation](https://comet-toolbox.readthedocs.io/en/latest/)** for detailed information about the toolbox.
+The following README will only provide a very brief overview.

-- This package is at an early stage of development, with frequent changes being made.
+Please also note that the package is in an early stage of development, with frequent changes being made.
 If you intend to use this package at this stage, please feel free to contact me via the email address in the [`pyproject.toml`](https://github.com/mibur1/dfc-multiverse/blob/main/pyproject.toml) file.
-- Some features are not yet tested, so there will be bugs (the question is just how many).
+Some features are also not yet tested, so there will be bugs (the question is just how many).

-## Installation and Usage
+### Installation and usage

-Please refer to the **[documentation](https://comet-toolbox.readthedocs.io/en/latest/)** for comprehensive installation and usage instructions.

 It is recommended to use a dedicated Python environment (e.g. through conda) to mitigate the risk of potential version conflicts.
 Installation is possible through the Python Package Index (PyPI) or from the source code in this repository:

 ```
 pip install comet-toolbox
 ```